xsscx/srd/dmg/README.md

 Download DMG, install & ssh to the SRD.
 Includes toybox unstripped, debugserver and other example PoC's as of 11 Jan 2021.

-The toyboxunstripped DMG has been re-populated with debugserver, welcome and other PoC's so you can get your feet wet with a pre-built Cryptex for your SRD.

 How toybox unstripped DMG was built:
 ------
 ```